storybookjs/ember/docs/configure/theming.md

 - Replace Storybook's logo in the sidebar with our own (defined in the brandImage variable).
 - Add custom branding information.

+You could also use <code>brandTarget</code> to define a custom target of the brand link, if you need to differentiate it from the default <code>_blank</code> behaviour.

 Finally, we'll need to import the theme into Storybook.
 Create a new file called `manager.js` in your `.storybook` directory and add the following:

 <!-- prettier-ignore-start -->